This programme is now full - you can register for the waiting / cancellation list here

 “l wish that l were 12 again, so that l could go!
 That l wish that l had someone to show my younger self, just how valuable and strong and important l was.
 That this is the kind of program that every young woman and man ought to experience, as they step into the world of adulthood.
 Safe and comforted that they have new skills and experiences that connect them to our Earth, nature and each other on a deep level, away from consumerism”

-Israh’s work explores, and is inspired by, life’s transitions and thresholds, and this permeates all aspects of her work, as a midwife, expedition leader, somatic coach, and rites of passage guide.
-As a midwife, she has worked with remote tribes in the Afar region of Ethiopia, in Zanzibar’s bush hospitals and in the NHS in the UK.
-As a qualified Mountain Leader and Outdoor Environmental Education practitioner, she has lead expeditions in the UK, Ladakh, Armenia, Ethiopia, Uganda and Lesotho, and co-facilitated ‘Call of the Wild’ at Schumacher College in Devon.
-As a Rites of Passage practitioner, she has trained with and assisted for School of Lost Borders, and runs programmes for women and girls in the UK.
-UK.
-As a somatic coach and mentor, Israh’s work draws on our deep connection to nature to help nourish vision, and create lasting, embodied change.
+My work explores, and is inspired by, life’s transitions and thresholds, and this permeates all aspects of my work, as a midwife, expedition leader, somatic coach, and rites of passage facilitator.
+As a midwife, I have worked with remote tribes in the Afar region of Ethiopia, in Pakistan, in Zanzibar’s bush hospitals and in the NHS in the UK.
+As a qualified Mountain Leader I have led youth expeditions in the UK, Ladakh, Armenia, Ethiopia, Uganda and Lesotho, and co-facilitated ‘Call of the Wild’ at Schumacher College in Devon.
+As a Rites of Passage facilitator, I have trained with and assisted for School of Lost Borders, and run programmes for women and girls in the UK.
+More recently I am working 1-1 bringing somatic awareness and nature connection to support women and girls in times of change.

-Israh has always found great inspiration spending extended periods of time in nature – particularly in the mountains.
-In both her own experiences, and in witnessing others, Israh has seen the power of the natural world in guiding and holding us through times of change.
-You can read about Israh’s work and journeys on her website, www.israhgoodall.com
+I have always found great inspiration spending extended periods of time in nature – particularly in the mountains.
+In both my own experiences, and in witnessing others, I have seen the power of the natural world in guiding and holding us through times of change.
+For more details please see www.israhgoodall.com

 Katie Rowan has led groups of children, teens and adults in nature and land based education for over 10 years.
 Training as a forest school leader in 2005 she went on to deliver transformational land based programmes for four years at Embercombe in Devon and more recently spent three years as a therapeutic educator at Ruskin Mill college in Gloucesstershire.
 Katie works as a mentor for teenage girls in her local community witnessing the challenges faced by young women as they navigate the adolescent journey and the immense power and potential held in this stage of life.